Skip to main content

 The Florida Bright Futures Scholarship Program was created to establish a lottery-funded scholarship program to reward any Florida high school graduate who merits recognition of high academic achievement.
 The graduate must enroll in a degree program, certificate program or applied technology program at an eligible Florida public or private postsecondary education institution.

-Bright Futures awards include:
+Bright Futures Requirements

 Click the link to learn more about the specific requirements for each scholarship.